Christopher Raymond Perry: Post war

-After the war, Perry served as a mate on a merchantman which sailed to Ireland where Perry was able to bring his beloved Sarah to the United States.
+After the war, Perry served as a mate on a merchantman bound for Ireland, enabling him to bring his beloved Sarah to the United States on the return voyage.
 They were married in Philadelphia on August 2, 1784.
 The young couple then moved to South Kingstown, Rhode Island, where they lived with Perry's parents on their 200-acre estate.
 Their first child, Oliver Hazard Perry, was born in August 1785.

-Perry then pursued his career as a merchant captain, making voyages all over the world and amassing a small fortune in the process.
+Perry subsequently went into business as a merchant captain, making voyages all over the world and amassing a small fortune in the process.
 He then decided to move his family to Newport, which was then an important shipping center and one of the largest cities in the newly independent United States.
 By 1797, Perry had achieved enough financial security that he was able to retire to the small coastal town of Westerly in the southwest corner of Rhode Island.

 Quasi War

 On January 7, 1798, during the Quasi-War with France, Perry was commissioned into the United States Navy at the rank of captain, commanding the frigate General Greene, on which his 13-year old son Oliver served as a midshipman.
 General Greene was launched on January 21, 1799 and departed on her first cruise on June 2, escorting five US merchantmen to Havana, Cuba.
-In Havana, a yellow fever epidemic infected much the ship's crew which forced her to return to Newport on July 27.
-General Greene departed on her next cruise to Saint-Domingue on September 23.
-On December 1, alongside the frigate USS Boston she recaptured the Danish schooner Flyvende fisk and American schooner Weymouth.
+In Havana, a yellow fever epidemic spread to the ship and she was forced to return home early on July 27.
+General Greene departed on her second cruise to Saint-Domingue on September 23.
+On December 1, she assisted the USS Boston in rescuing the captured Danish schooner Flyvende fisk and an American schooner, Weymouth.
 Among other duties, General Green participated in the War of the South, intercepting supplies intended for the troops of André Rigaud, who was fighting against Toussaint Louverture.

 On April 27, General Greene brought two emissaries sent by Louverture to New Orleans where they went on to meet with President John Adams.
 She left New Orleans on May 10, escorting twelve US merchantmen to Havana.
 General Greene returned to Newport on July 21, where most of her crew was discharged.
 Perry was given orders to maintain General Greene in a high state of readiness, should her services be needed.

-A Naval Court of Inquiry was held on various lapses in obeying orders and other conduct during her deployment.
-Following the enquiry, Adams ordered Secretary of the Navy Benjamin Stoddert to suspend Perry from the Navy for three months without pay in a letter on 28 November.
-Captain Hugh G. Campbell was ordered to assume command of General Greene on the same day.
-To his disappointment, Perry and General Greene were not given any other assignments during the Quasi-War.
+However, a Naval Court of Inquiry was arranged when Perry's officers reported several accusations, including that Perry had permitted a lapse in shipboard discipline.
+Following the inquiry, Adams ordered Secretary of the Navy Benjamin Stoddert to suspend Perry from the Navy for three months without pay in a letter on 28 November.
+A new captain, Hugh G. Campbell, was ordered to assume command of General Greene on the same day.
+Although the three months passed without incident, Perry would never hold a command in the Navy again.

-Perry, along with most of the other US Navy officers, was discharged by the Peace Establishment Act of April 3, 1801, which greatly reduced both the Army and the Navy.
-In the Navy, only nine of 42 captains were not discharged.
+Perry was officially discharged from Navy service by the Peace Establishment Act of April 3, 1801, which greatly reduced the size of both the Army and the Navy.
+In the Navy, only nine of 42 active captains were not discharged.